I Started Asking For A “Dry” Haircut & It Made My Life So Much Easier

 How much does a dry haircut cost?

 There's no difference in cost between a wet and a dry haircut.
-"A haircut is a haircut at the end of the day," says Pasi.
+"A haircut is a haircut at the end of the day," says Chloë.
 It's really just a matter of preference.
-"You're still getting the shampoo and the blowout.
+"You're still getting the shampoo and the blowdry.
 I would never let someone leave without getting their hair washed — that's kind of the best part," she says.

-At the end of the cut, Pasi added some bends with a curling iron to give my straight hair a little bounce and texture.
-(At home, I'd probably add bends with a flat iron to give more of a lived-in, crimped effect.)
+At the end of the cut, Chloë added some bends with a curling iron to give my straight hair a little bounce and texture.
+(At home, I'd probably add bends with a pair of straighteners to give more of a lived-in, crimped effect.)
 The cut was exactly what I wanted.
-It's a great learning for future haircuts because I'm thinking about going pretty short in the fall, and I know I'll feel more comfortable with a change if I can see exactly what's happening on my hair in its dry state.
+It's a great learning for future haircuts because I'm thinking about going pretty short in the autumn, and I know I'll feel more comfortable with a change if I can see exactly what's happening on my hair in its dry state.